no-garlic/lyrical/README.md

  - Change font color on login and register pages
  - Link to home on login and register pages
  - Implement logging module for all code (get claude code to implement it)
+ - Click close button on a card, shows another X and Tick as a confirmation

 ## Maybe